solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 Even if you input the right materials, the message `Processing is not going as planned` can appear, which means your character has to re-try the craft.
 The chance of this happening depends on your **processing success rate**, which is 70%* at base and goes up to 100%.

-Here's how to increase your sucess rate:
+Here's how to increase your success rate:
 - <!-- db_item-603044-0 --> / <!-- db_item-560024-0 --> (pearl shop costume): 3%
 - <!-- db_item-14026-0 --> 6%-40% (applied to the base success rate so actually 4%-28%)
 - <!-- db_item-9691-0 --> 10% for 2 hours / <!-- db_item-9642-0 --> +15% for 10 hours